denisenkom/pytds/docs/index.rst

 Table Valued Parameters
 =======================

-Here is example of using TLV:
+Here is example of using TVP:

 .. code-block:: py